Simulating magic state cultivation with few Clifford terms: Randomised measurement spiders

 As an initial step, we repeated the simulations from the previous section for the $d=5$ circuit, this time allowing each measurement spider to be randomly flipped with uniform probability.
 In the simulation, we effectively change all $\scalebox{1}{\tikzfig{measurement_spider_red}}\rightarrow\scalebox{1}{\tikzfig{measurement_spider_red_a_pi}}$ and $\scalebox{1}{\tikzfig{measurement_spider_green}}\rightarrow\scalebox{1}{\tikzfig{measurement_spider_green_a_pi}}$, where $a_k \in \{0,1\}$ are uniform random numbers representing potential measurement results.
 Our approach to relax the constraint of post-selecting on all $+1$ parities is to emulate it by introducing random flips on the measurement spiders.

 We noticed a sharp increase in the mean and maximum number of terms required as shown in figure \ref{fig:d5_meas_flipped_magic_cat}.
-This simulation is proceeded with decomposing terms via magic cat state decomposition if the cutting decomposition failed to produce terms containing $1$ or less $\scalebox{1}{\tikzfig{Tstate}}/\scalebox{1}{\tikzfig{Tdagstate}}$ spider.
+This simulation proceeds by decomposing terms via magic cat state decomposition if the cutting decomposition failed to produce terms containing $1$ or fewer $\scalebox{1}{\tikzfig{Tstate}}/\scalebox{1}{\tikzfig{Tdagstate}}$ spider.
 The results from figure \ref{fig:d5_meas_flipped_magic_cat} are concerning as early fault-tolerant quantum devices are expected to exhibit error rates of $\mathcal{O}(10^{-3})$ \cite{rodriguez2024experimentaldemonstrationlogicalmagic}.
 Confirming cultivation on such devices would require $\sim 10^{2}$ to $10^{3}$ more terms per shot in a Monte-Carlo simulation, potentially making this stabiliser decomposition approach impractical.
+The sharp increase around $p \sim 3 \times 10^{-3}$ when using the magic cat secondary decomposition (figure~\ref{fig:d5_meas_flipped_magic_cat}) appears to coincide with the regime where the cutting decomposition begins to leave behind a larger number of surviving non-Clifford spiders.
+We do not currently have a detailed theoretical explanation for this behaviour, this is left for future work.

-If instead of using magic cat states in the secondary decomposition, we can, \begin{enumerate} \item perform a BSS decomposition\footnote{With $\mathtt{pyzx.simulate.find\_stabilizer\_decomp(g)}$.} \cite{BSS2016} iteratively on each surviving ZX-diagrams stemming from the cutting decompositions, and \item perform more cuts in the first stage of cutting decompositions. \end{enumerate} By combining these two strategies, we obtain significantly improved scaling of both average and maximum number of terms with respect to edge Pauli error rate, as shown in figure \ref{fig:d5_meas_flipped_BSS}.
+Instead of using magic cat states in the secondary decomposition, we can: \begin{enumerate} \item perform a BSS decomposition\footnote{With $\mathtt{pyzx.simulate.find\_stabilizer\_decomp(g)}$.} \cite{BSS2016, kissinger2022reduced} iteratively on each surviving ZX-diagram stemming from the cutting decompositions, and \item perform more cuts in the first stage of cutting decompositions. \end{enumerate} By combining these two strategies, we obtain significantly improved scaling of both average and maximum number of terms with respect to edge Pauli error rate, as shown in figure \ref{fig:d5_meas_flipped_BSS}.
 The average number of terms stays near $\approx8$, even at higher error rates once intractable.
 The cutting decomposition appears to struggle when the ZX-diagram being decomposed contains a large number of spiders or errors.
 Hence it must be supplemented with additional cuts and/or BSS as a secondary step.
+The BSS decomposition was chosen arbitrarily as it was readily available in $\mathtt{pyzx}$~\cite{kissinger2020Pyzx}, a more systematic approach to using all possible stabiliser decomposition in ZX-diagram is currently being explored in \cite{QuEraComputing_tsim_2026,haenel2026tsimfastuniversalsimulator}, see Appendix \ref{appendix:dc} and \ref{appendix:an_obs} for further intuitions and preliminary ideas on other stabiliser decompositions.